metaplex-foundation/docs/docs/01-programs/00-token-metadata/00-getting-started.md

 ## Rust crate

 If you are a Rust developer, you can also use a Rust crate to interact with the Token Metadata program.
-Since the program is written in Rust, this crate contains all of the program's logic, including helper methods that prepare instructions for us.
+Since the program is written in Rust, this crate contains all the program's logic, including helper methods that prepare instructions for us.

 This can be helpful if you are developing a Rust client or if you want to make [CPI calls](https://solanacookbook.com/references/programs.html#how-to-do-cross-program-invocation) to the Token Metadata program within your program.